 It's also important to note that sound engineers and production people spend years learning this stuff, so we're not going to get through more than the basics today, and it will be up to you to continue to grow your audio knowledge.
-The State Library offers specific workshops on many audio programs and we even host a Producers Meet up.
+The State Library offers specific workshops on many audio programs and a Recording Studio induction for those interested in using the free facility at The Edge.